hubernikus/fast_obstacle_avoidance/README.md

 	D_o (\xi) = \Gamma_o(\xi) - 1
 $$

+An example script which analyses the different parameters can be found in `./examples/example_parameter_comparison.py`

 #### Control Radius
 A larger control radius $R_0$ increases the distance at which the obstacle is avoided.
 This can increase safe operation and take into account a larger robot geometry: